aws-samples/role-vending-machine/README.md

 ### Step 2: Allow the Organization’s pipeline to create pull requests (PR)

 This step is only necessary if you want to allow the *Generate Providers and Account Variables* workflow to create PRs.
 This workflow updates the Terraform providers file to include new AWS Organization’ account.
-View [Managing GitHub Actions settings for a repository](https://docs.github.com/en/enterprise-server@3.10/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#preventing-github-actions-from-creating-or-approving-pull-requests) to learn how to allow or GitHub Actions workflows to creating pull requests.
+Navigate to your GitHub Organization's Settings >> Actions >> General >> and select Allow the Organization’s pipeline to create pull requests.
+For more details, view [Managing GitHub Actions settings for a repository](https://docs.github.com/en/enterprise-server@3.10/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#preventing-github-actions-from-creating-or-approving-pull-requests) to learn how to allow or GitHub Actions workflows to create pull requests.

 *Note*: you can create the providers manually, and skip this step.